QuarkZ26/Kindroid/readme.md

 ## Requirements

 - Browser with Violentmonkey installed (Chrome, Edge, Brave, Firefox, etc.), or GreaseMonkey or alternative, which should work but are untested.
 - For Mobile, Firefox works as well.
-You can export your script and reimport for easy transfer.
+You can export your script(s) and reimport for easy transfer, or just install them directly if you don't use desktop at all.
-- JavaScript enabled

 ---